rachaelbay/PopGen/README.md

   --min-alleles | minimum numbers of allelic states observed

-  --max-alleles | maximum number of allelis states
+  --max-alleles | maximum number of allelic states

   --maf | minor allele frequency cutoff

+  --max-missing | the fraction of missing genotypes allowed

+  --minGQ | minimum genotype quality score (phred scale)

+  --minDP | minimum sequence depth

 Filter this set of SNPs however you want, we'll use them to make a PCA and for outlier analysis.
-Don't keep too many or they'll take forever to upload (I suggest keeping between 20K and 100K).

 # Principal Components Analysis
 One of the most basic ways to visualize mulitvariate data is with a principal components analysis (PCA).
 Here we'll make one based on the filtered SNP file you made in the last step.
 Since we'll do this in R on our local computers, we first need to get our vcf files from Pegasus to our laptops: